evmos/evmos/docs/guides/upgrades/upgrade_node.md

 ### Upgrade with Cosmovisor

+> `cosmovisor` is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
+If it sees a proposal that gets approved, cosmovisor can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.

 #### Install and Setup

-To get started with Cosmovisor first download it
+To get started with [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor) first download it

 ```bash
 go get github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor